jmakr0/Distributed-Entity-Resolution/docker/README.md

            rdse/master
 ```

-The `CONFIG_FILE` evironment variable enables you to have different config files in the same `/CONF_PATH` directory:
+The `CONFIG_FILE` environment variable enables you to have different config files in the same `/CONF_PATH` directory:

 **Example-2**
 ```